 |Adjustments||Not Seasonally Adjusted|

 The monthly Consumer Survey conducted by the Bank of Korea assesses near-term consumer sentiment in South Korea.
-Data Buffet carries the Composite Consumer Sentiment Index (CCSI) and select subindexes from 1995, and demographic detail from 2008.
+Data Buffet carries the Composite Consumer Sentiment Index (CCSI), select subindexes from 1995, demographic detail from 2008, and inflation expectations and perceptions.

 The Consumer Survey polls approximately 2,000 households in 56 cities, by mail and telephone.